jameswklassen/ordering-system-silverware/README.md

 # ordering-system-silverware
 Human Computer Interaction Fall 2018 Group 1 Project

-The high fidelity prototype for the Silverware resturaunt ordering system.
+The high fidelity prototype for the Silverware restaurant ordering system.
 Created for the COMP 3020: HCI 1 class.

 This prototype is built using:
 * [Bootstrap v4.1.3](https://getbootstrap.com/)